-Build it as a kids play fort, guest bunkie, workshop, backyard office or zen shed; no matter what, it's bound to be the envy of the neighbourhood.
-Insulate it, and put in a mini woodstove, and you can enjoy it year round.
+Build it as a backyard office, kids play fort, guest bunkie, or workshop; no matter what, it's bound to be the envy of the neighbourhood.
+Insulate it, put in a mini woodstove, and you can enjoy it year round.

 Drawing set includes all four elevation views, two section views, plan views, framing details.

 Added Bonus: included is a detail drawing of the Raven Original stair design, showing dimensions and required angles to work in the Mini.

 Includes a list of required materials.

 Immediate download PDF files: a download link is emailed to you, to securely load your purchased plans onto any device you’d like.